Andreas Papaemmanouil: Club career

-In 1959, Papaemmanouil won the Athens' league, competing in the last match of Panathinaikos in the competition, while at the end of the season they won the first championship under a national division.
+In 1959, Papaemmanouil won the Athens FCA League, competing in the last match of Panathinaikos in the competition, while at the end of the season they won the first championship under a national division.
 The following season, under Harry Game he developed his attacking abilities as he placed Papaemmanouil in the center of the attack and the results were impressive, as he scored 23 goals in 28 appearances, becoming the top scorer of his team and led them to win the title again.
 On 24 July 1960 he scored a hat-trick against Olympiacos in a 4–1 home win and he is the only Panathinaikos player to score a hat-trick in a derby of the eternal enemies.
 His main characteristics were his incredible speed, his dynamic moves and his very powerful shot.
-Under Stjepan Bobek, relocated him as a left midfielder, forming an amazing triple alongside Takis Loukanidis and Mimis Domazos they won the championship in 1964 undefeated.
-With the greens, he won two more championships, in 1965 and 1969.
-In 1969 his contract was terminated after a interference of the regime in administration.
+Under Stjepan Bobek, relocated him as a left midfielder, forming an amazing triplet alongside Takis Loukanidis and Mimis Domazos they won the championship in 1964 undefeated.
 At Panathinaikos he won 6 Championships and 2 Greek Cups.

-After a short period of isolation and individual training, Papaemmanouil played with Australian club Canterbury for six months.
-He returned to Greece and signed for Ikaros Nea Ionia, but with the intervention of Kleanthis Maropoulos at the then General Manager, Aslanidis, the sport's card was canceled and he signed for AEK Athens for 100,000 drachmas.
+In 1968 he was sidelined from the club after a interference of the dictatorial regime.
+After a period of isolation and individual training, on March 1969 Papaemmanouil traveled to Australia and joined Canterbury for six months.
+He returned to Greece and after he was released from Panathinaikos, he initially signed for Ikaros Athens, but with the intervention of the technical director of AEK Athens, Kleanthis Maropoulos at the Sports General Manager, Aslanidis, his sport's card at Ikaros was canceled and on 2 October he signed for AEK.

-At AEK, Papaemmanouil with Mimis Papaioannou and Kostas Nikolaidis formed an amazing attacking triplet that won them the Championship of the season 1971.
-He achieved a scoring record on 13 September 1970 in a Cup match against the lower-tier club Kipoupoli when he scored 7 of AEK's 20 total goals.
-He left AEK in 1972, ending his playing career.
+At AEK, Papaemmanouil formed a formidable attacking trio with Mimis Papaioannou and Kostas Nikolaidis, which helped the club win the championship of 1971.
+He set a club scoring record on 13 September 1970 in a Cup match against the lower-tier club Kipoupoli when he scored 7 of AEK's 20 total goals.
+On 28 December 1971, he also played in a friendly against Bayern Munich at AEK Stadium, where he was introduced in the final minutes and scored the only goal of the match from a direct free-kick.
+He left AEK in the summer of 1972, ending his playing career.

 Papaemmanouil was selected amongst the greatest Greek football players for the decade of the 1960's from gazzetta.gr.